Sharpe's Gold (TV programme): Plot summary

 It is summer 1813.
-Lord Wellington (Hugh Fraser) is preparing to invade France from Spain after winning the campaign on the Iberian peninsula.
+Lord Wellington is preparing to invade France from Spain after winning the campaign on the Iberian peninsula.

-Meanwhile, Major Richard Sharpe (Sean Bean) gets into serious trouble when he tries unsuccessfully to save one of his riflemen, Skillicorn (Philip Dowd), from being executed by the zealous Lieutenant Ayres (Ian Shaw) for stealing a chicken.
+Meanwhile, Major Richard Sharpe gets into serious trouble when he threatens Cavalry Staff Corps Lieutenant Ayres with his rifle, to save one of his riflemen, Skillicorn, from being executed for "stealing" a chicken.
 To maintain discipline in his army, Wellington makes Sharpe apologise to Ayres.

-Bess Nugent (Rosaleen Linehan) and her daughter Ellie (Jayne Ashbourne), arrive unannounced from Ireland to visit their cousin, Wellington.
-They are there to search for Bess's husband, Will (Peter Eyre).
+Bess Nugent and her daughter Ellie, arrive unannounced from Ireland to visit their cousin, Wellington.
+They are there to search for Bess's husband, Will, who has gone missing after a solo trip into the Spanish interior.
 Wellington refuses to assist their foolhardy mission, demanding they go home.
 Sharpe and Ellie find themselves attracted to each other, and they engage in a friendly shooting match at 100 yards.
-Several of the officers and men place bets on the contest; surprisingly Sharpe only narrowly prevails.
+Several of the officers and men place bets on the contest; Sharpe throws the match so Ellie will win, but Ellie notices and demands he finishes, which then wins him the contest.

-Wellington assigns Sharpe the task of handing over 50 rifles in exchange for some British deserters caught by a feared Spanish guerrilla leader named El Casco (Abel Folk).
-The Provost Marshal insists that some of his men go along, so Sharpe is saddled with Ayres.
-Later, the two ladies catch up to Sharpe's detachment, forcing him to take them along for their protection.
-On the way, they repel an attack by French cavalry led by Lieutenant Barbier (Julian Sims).
+Wellington assigns Sharpe the task of handing over 50 rifles in exchange for some British deserters caught by a feared Spanish guerrilla leader named El Casco.
+Provost Marshal Lieutenant Ayres and his men accompany Sharpe, as do the two ladies, who lie and say Wellington approved it, forcing Sharpe to take them along for their protection.
+On the way, they repel an attack by French cavalry led by inexperienced Lieutenant Barbier.
 Ellie becomes distraught after having to shoot and kill a young Frenchman.
-When Sharpe tries to comfort her away from the others, they embrace.
+When Sharpe tries to comfort her away from the others, they have sex.

 The trade goes as planned.
 However, Ellie then discovers that one of the deserters has her father's pipe.
 When Sharpe refuses to begin a search, the Nugents ride off, forcing Sharpe to go after them.
 The riflemen spot Barbier's detachment and drive them off with a surprise attack.

 The ladies encounter El Casco's men; Bess is killed and Ellie taken captive.
 When she is taken to El Casco's cave lair, she finds her father, though he has become deranged.
-Sharpe tracks them down with the help of Barbier, whose men were captured and had their hearts cut out while still alive by the partisans (who believe they are descendants of shipwrecked Aztecs).
+Sharpe tracks them down with the help of Barbier, who is now alone after his men were captured and had their hearts cut out while still alive by the partisans (who believe they are descendants of shipwrecked Aztecs).
 Sharpe attacks the Spaniards and rescues Ellie and her father.
-El Casco kills Ayres and wounds Sharpe, but is killed by Sergeant Harper (Daragh O'Malley).
+El Casco kills Ayres and wounds Sharpe, but is killed by Sergeant Harper.
+The cave is full of Aztec treasure, Sharpe and his men blow the entrance to block it with rubble.
 Back at camp, Will recovers his senses and thanks Sharpe.